Letter to Presidents Jair Bolsonaro of Brazil and Joe Biden of the United States:

 As the two largest countries in the Americas, by population, the United States and Brazil have a duty to lead out in preserving this vital resource.
 We MUST work together in an eco-friendly alliance to be successful in this endeavor.
 We no longer have time to waste on political ideology or empty dialogue.
 We need a Big Green Deal now our two countries, as well as our neighbors in the Americas.
 Former US President Barrack Obama would be a great facilitator of this deal, as he has shown a passion for protecting the environment.

-As a friend and citizen of both Brazil and United States and an advocate for nature, I would love to facilitate discussions regarding this great solution: The International Green tech Hub of Americas.
+As a friend and citizen of both Brazil and the United States and an advocate for nature, I would love to facilitate discussions regarding this great solution: The International Green-Tech Hub of Americas.
 I have many ideas for bringing this about and experience in bringing people together.